camunda/camunda-docs/docs/apis-tools/grpc.md

   // will start at the start event.
 If non-empty the process instance will apply start
   // instructions after it has been created repeated ProcessInstanceCreationStartInstruction startInstructions = 5;
+  // the tenant ID of the process definition string tenantId = 6;
 }

 message ProcessInstanceCreationStartInstruction {